Holic75/Baldurs-gate-dnd-3.5/README.md

 Saving Throw: None

 Target creature coloring changes to match the surrounding environment, granting it +20% bonus to Hide in Shadows and Move Silently Skills for the duration of the spell.

+#### Gravity Weapon (Druid)
+(Alteration)

+Level: 1
+Sphere: Elemental (Earth)
+Range: 0
+Duration: 1 minute/level
+Casting Time: 3
+Area of Effect: The caster
+Saving Throw: None

+Gravity weapon significantly increases the weight and density of your weapons or projectiles the instant before they strike their target and then return them to normal a few moments later.
+All weapons the caster is carrying while the spell is cast deal 1 additional point of damage.
+The bonus to damage increases to +2 at level 6 and to +3 at level 12.

 #### Cause Light Wounds (Cleric)
 (Necromancy)